 What kinds of sedatives are available?

-The most popular types of dental sedatives are nitrous oxide, oral conscious sedation, and IV sedation.
+The most popular types of dental sedatives are nitrous oxide and oral conscious sedation.
 Different levels of sedation (mild, moderate and deep) can be utilized depending on individual needs.
 Before administering any sedative, the dentist must analyze the full medical history of the patient, taking note of any current medications.

 Here is an overview of some of the most common types of dental sedatives:

 Nitrous oxide, or “laughing gas,” is used as a mild sedative.
 It is delivered through a nose hood, and is administered throughout the entire procedure.
 Nitrous oxide elevates the general mood and can evoke a general sense of well-being.
 Most importantly, it relieves anxiety and reduces pain during the procedure.
 In addition, some tingling and numbness may be felt.
 There are few side effects associated with nitrous oxide, and it has been safely used in dentistry for many years.